 Long-term investing doesn’t mean blind investing.
 It means your focus is on holding solid companies to profit over a long period.
 A long time is not forever either.
 It’s not until death do us part.

-Once you add a holding to your portfolio, you want to review it regularly to ensure your original investment decision still holds.
+Once you add a holding to your portfolio, you must review it regularly to ensure your original investment decision still holds.
 I suggest doing it just after the earnings window every 3 months.
 Technically, the earnings are when you get meaningful updates from corporations.

 The review leads us to this important question: When do you sell a stock from your portfolio?
 That’s a big question every investor asks at one point or another.
 Most investment advice seems to revolve around how to find and purchase new investments.